724th Strategic Missile Squadron: Combat operations

 The squadron left Italy in June 1945, with the air echelon ferrying their planes, while most of the ground echelon sailed on the USS General M. C. Meigs to Newport News, Virginia.
 The squadron assembled later in the month at Dow Field, Maine, where it was inactivated on 26 September 1945.
 Personnel who were not discharged from the service on return to the United States were transferred to Air Transport Command units at Dow.

 Strategic Air Command

 Strategic Air Command (SAC)'s first HGM-25A Titan I wing, the 703d Strategic Missile Wing was located at Lowry Air Force Base, Colorado.
 SAC decided to replace the 703d Wing with the 451st Strategic Missile Wing.
 As part of this change, the squadron was redesignated the 724th Strategic Missile Squadron and organized on 1 July 1961 to replace the 848th Strategic Missile Squadron, which was simultaneously inactivated.
 The 724th absorbed the 848th's mission personnel and missiles.
 On 6 October, the squadron's first Titan I missile was placed in its silo.

-The squadron was deployed in a "3x3" configuration, which meant its nine missiles were divided into three sites.
-Each had three intercontinental ballistic missiles.
-The squadron missile sites were:
+The squadron was deployed in a "3x3" configuration: its nine missiles were divided into three sites, each with three intercontinental ballistic missiles: